 What sort of training and preparation goes into a climb?

 My first Himalaya expedition was in 1984, it started at the big Himalayan chain, which includes the likes of Mount Everest, Karakorum (K2), Kanchenjunga, Nanga Parbat, Annapurna, and Manasklu.
 When I first started climbing there wasn’t even weather forecasting, so when you’re on a mountain that big that takes 5 days to get to the top of, it means if you get hit by a storm up high it’s serious.
 We have Sherpas and Sherpa guides, technology and wifi now (thankfully) and one thing you learn quite quickly is the importance of decision making.
-You learn that your decision making in the mountains at high altitude has the same balance and patterns as any extreme sports person.
+You learn that your decision making in the mountains at high altitudes has the same balance and patterns as any extreme sports person.
 It’s not life or death, it’s living a life of consequence.
 We love to live a life that doesn’t have any consequence, and then we go arghhh I don’t know why I feel so dissatisfied with life.

-One of the things that draw people to big nature (including me) is that your decisions have consequence… If you get up early, you get that dawn which is the most beautiful place on earth to be.
+One of the things that draw people to big nature (including me) is that your decisions have consequences… If you get up early, you get that dawn which is the most beautiful place on earth to be.
 But then the consequence of not drying out your boots properly when you’re at 7,000 metres means the consequence is that tomorrow you might get frostbite on your toes… Everything has a consequence.
 There are not many decisions but they are meaningful decisions.

 What goes through your mind when you’re climbing?

 There’ll be two if I’m working as a mountain guide and I’m on Everest or Broad Peak (the 12th highest in the world which we climbed a year and a bit ago).
 We’re working with the staff that fix ropes, so we know the route because we’ve done it before, and it’s the route that people have climbed before.
 So, you don’t have to go ‘Oh my god can we climb it”, we go, “how are we going to get these people up here”?
 You may have a steady eddy [client] who is slow but cautious or another person who has a cough, you might be thinking – should I leave them at a low because that cough could turn into pneumonia?
-You’re not worried about the summit for yourself; you’re focussed on the people in your group and how to get them up the summit and down safely.
+You’re not worried about the summit for yourself; you’re focused on the people in your group and how to get them up the summit and down safely.

 We know this would be a hard one, but what has been your favourite climb so far?

 There’s a few really and some of them were a long time ago, back in the 80’s I spent three seasons in the Yosemite Valley, California climbing big sheer cliffs.
 It enabled someone who wasn’t very gymnastic but good with ropes, some of them took 7 or 8 days to climb.
-It was adventure right to the end, it was terrifying, it was everything.
+It was an adventure right to the end, it was terrifying, it was everything.
 We were dirty and hungry and scared a lot and we got to the top and it stayed in my heart.

 Part of what draws me to climbing is nature… Nature draws me and the craft of living simply but quite well in big nature draws me.
 It’s definitely type 2 fun…